josepplloo/web_example/backend/README.md

 Backend
 =========

-  An app demonstrating simple API implementation with NodeJs, Express and MongoDb
+  An app demonstrating simple API implementation with NodeJs, Express and MongoDB.

   The `api` uri preceeds all API endpoints(e.g. `http://localhost:8080/api/providers`) and the following endpoints are currently available:
   * GET `/api/providers`